cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: steal or misappropriate (money placed in one's trust or belonging to the organization for which one works).
 | Usage: She had embezzled $5,600,000 in company funds.
 |
+| launder
+| Definition: When you launder clothes, sheets, and towels, you wash and iron them.[洗涤，熨烫]
+| Usage: She wore a freshly laundered and starched white shirt.
+| Definition: To launder money that has obtained illegally means to process it through a legitimate business or send it abroad to a foreign bank, so that when it comes back nobody knows that it was illegally obtained.
+| Usage: Money laundering. [洗钱]
+|
 | undertow
-| Definition: a current in the sea or ocean that moves in the opposite direction to the water near the surface.
+| Definition: a current in the sea that moves in the opposite direction to the water near the surface.
 | Usage: The children were dragged into sea by the strong undertow.
 | Definition: (undertow of something) a feeling or quality that influences people in a particular situation even though they may not really be aware of it.
 | Usage: THere's a dark undertow of loss that links the novel with earlier works.